 5. Property tax refund for forest producers (Line 462)

-The value of the land and the total value of the unit are given on the assessment roll in effect for the fiscal period of a municipality or school board.
+The value of the land and the total value of the unit are given on the assessment roll in effect for the fiscal period of a municipality, school service centre or school board.

 Eligible development expenses for a given calendar year can be claimed in any of the next ten years, provided you were entitled to a property tax refund for the year in which the expenses were incurred.
 However, if you incurred development expenses after December 31, 2013 and were not entitled to a refund for the year in which they were incurred, you can carry them forward five years.